eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 **Question 2:** For both use cases: Should both cross-device and same-device flows be supported?
 I.e., should registration and authentication with pseudonyms be possible both when a user initiates the interactions with the relying party from the same device and with a device different from the one hosting the Wallet Unit.

+**Question 3:** For both use cases: Should a single user be allowed to present several different pseudonyms to a single Relying Party?

-**Question 3:** For Use Case B: What assurances must be given to the relying party?
+**Question 4:** For Use Case B: What assurances must be given to the Relying Party?

 ## 4 High Level Approach to Pseudonyms
 As specified in [CIR.2024.2979], [WebAuthN] defines the technical specification for pseudonyms.